black-sheepp/black-sheepp/README.md

 - [ToDo Web App](https://github.com/black-sheepp/todo-app-reactjs): Developed a user-friendly Todo list application using ReactJS, showcasing strong proficiency in building modular UI components.
 Implemented local storage functionality to ensure that the app retains its state even after a browser refresh, providing a seamless offline experience for users.

-- [Dishpedia - The MealDB App](https://github.com/black-sheepp/Dishpedia--The-MealDB-App): Developed a user-friendly application MealDB App using HTML CSS and JS.
+- [Dishpedia - The MealDB App](https://github.com/black-sheepp/Dishpedia--The-MealDB-App):  MealDB app leverages a combination of HTML, CSS, and JavaScript to create a dynamic and single-page application with features such as real-time data fetching, user interactivity, favorites management, and responsive design.